mariateresepettersson/week-12-exercise/README.md

 #### 1\.
 Initializing `useState` for 'theme'

-- Start by declaring a state variable named `theme` and initialize it with the string "light".
-- Use the `useState` hook from React to create this state variable and its corresponding setter function.
+- You can see that the reactive variable using the `useState` hook is already provided within the `App.jsx` file.

 #### 2\.
 Utilizing `useLayoutEffect` Hook